 A financial institution can include a Farm Management Deposit (FMD) product in its product range if it meets the Australian Government's prudential requirements or is government-guaranteed.
 This includes most banks, credit unions and building societies.

 Financial institutions offering FMDs must comply with the FMD Scheme’s terms and conditions under Division 393 of the Income Tax Assessment Act 1997, Subdivision 398-A of the Tax Administration Act 1953, Division 393 of the Income Tax Assessment Regulations 1997 and Part 7A of the Tax Administration Regulations 1976.
 Subdivision 393-B of the Income Tax Assessment Regulations 1997 defines an FMD Provider for the purposes of the FMD Scheme.

 Australian Prudential Regulation Authority (APRA) website has information on its prudential requirements, including a list of Authorised Deposit–taking Institutions.

 When offering FMDs, FMD Providers must provide clients with a mandatory statement on the scheme’s conditions (the statement is commonly included in the Product Disclosure Statement).
 Details that FMD Providers must include in this statement can be found in Schedule 1C of the Income Tax Assessment Regulations 1997.
 Financial institutions also hold the responsibility for ensuring that the details in the statement are kept up to date.

 Reporting on Farm Management Deposits to the Department of Agriculture and Water Resources

-All financial institutions offering FMDs must report to the Department of Agriculture and Water Resources (the department) on their FMD holdings.
+All financial institutions offering FMDs must report to the Department of Agriculture (the department) on their FMD holdings.
 A report for a month must be submitted within 10 days after the end of the month.
 For example, the report for June 2018 is due to the department no later than close of business on 10 July 2018.

 contact us to request more information on the reporting requirements or for further information on the FMD Scheme.